 ENTP, The Debater:

-ENTPs are incredibly knowledgeable and they are quick thinkers.
-They like to know every angle of every situation, so there isn’t much they won’t understand.
+ENTPs are incredibly knowledgeable, and they are quick thinkers.
+They like to know every angle of every situation to ensure that nothing blindsides them.
 Because of their thirst for knowledge, they make great entrepreneurs.
-They can come up with solutions to problems most people would never think of.
+They can come up with solutions to problems most people would never consider.

-They are also incredibly charismatic.
+People with this personality type are also incredibly charismatic.
 Their confidence and quick wit intrigue others around them.
 They can be charming and informative at the same time.
-There is no such thing as too much time being put into solving a problem for them.
-This is why challenges that entrepreneurs will inevitably face barely faze an ENTP.
+There is no such thing as too much time spent problem solving for an ENTP.
+This quality makes them well suited to the many unique challenges entrepreneurs face.

 ENFP, The Campaigner:

-Famous ENFPs: Julian Assange, Walt Disney, Will Smith.
+Famous ENFPs: Julian Assange, Walt Disney, and Will Smith.

 ESTJ, The Executive:

-ESTJs are decisions oriented.
+ESTJs are decision oriented.
 While the ENTP and ENFP are primarily dreamer types, the ESTJ is less visionary and more realistic.
 They are the ones who get things done.
-Unlike the other Entrepreneur types, ESTJs lead with their decision-making function, and making decisions comes very naturally to them.
-It’s not that ESTJs are necessarily power hungry, it just makes sense for them to be in a role where they can make the hard calls and keep everybody working effectively.
+Unlike the other entrepreneur types, ESTJs lead with their decision-making function, and making difficult calls comes relatively naturally to them.
+It’s not that ESTJs are power hungry, it just so happens that they are comfortable making the hard calls that most people try to avoid.
+Because of this unique quality, everybody else on their teams can work effectively.
 Before you know it, they’ll be running the company.
+ESTJs are great leaders, several have served as former presidents of the United States!
+(It is helpful to have a world leader that doesn’t shy away from challenges.)

-Famous ESTJs: John D. Rockefeller, Lyndon B. Johnson, James Monroe.
+Famous ESTJs: John D. Rockefeller, Lyndon B. Johnson, and James Monroe.

 ESTP, The Entrepreneur:

-Famous ESTPs: Winston Churchill, Donald Trump, Peter Schiff.
+Famous ESTPs: Winston Churchill, Donald Trump, and Peter Schiff.